Dr. Phil, A Popular Talk Show Host, Received Good News From Danielle Bregoli

 While he ran his business, Courtroom Sciences, he met with Oprah Winfrey, who was being sued by cattlemen, and he helped her win her case in 1996.
 In 1998, Dr. Phil began to work on the Oprah Show counseling others and acting as a motivational speaker among many other important roles.
 Working on the Oprah Show helped catapult Dr. Phil’s success in the television business.

 In the fall of 2002, the Dr. Phil Show began with very high ratings.
-By having his won show, Dr. Phil achieved his lifelong dream of helping many people who would otherwise not get the help that they needed.
+By having his own show, Dr. Phil achieved his lifelong dream of helping many people who would otherwise not get the help that they needed.
 In addition to his program, Dr. Phil also helps people through his self-help books, and many of his books are New York Times best sellers.

-It is no wonder why so many Americans watch the Dr. Phil Show since it is not only an entertaining show but also a program that really helps people combat mental illness or addiction.
+It is no wonder why so many Americans watch the Dr. Phil Show, since it is not only an entertaining show, but it is also a program that really helps people combat mental illness or addiction.
 With such few programs on television that transform an individual’s life for the better, the Dr. Phil Show stands out above all of the others.
 Just as he helped Danielle Bregoli, he will continue to help many others to unleash their full potential and let go of all of their demons for good.